kirtishrestha/URL-SHORTNER/README.md

 # Features
 -   **Shorten URL**: Converts valid long URL into a unique, 8-character short ID.
 -   **Seamless Redirection**: Automatically redirects users from the short link to the original destination.
--   **RESTful API**: A well-structured backend API built using the MVC pattern.
+-   **RESTful API**: A well-structured backend API built with Node.js and Express.js.

 # Tech Stack